Prethermalization and the local robustness of gapped systems: Abstract

 \section{Abstract}

 We prove that prethermalization is a generic property of gapped local many-body quantum systems, subjected to small perturbations, in any spatial dimension.
 More precisely, let $H_0$ be a Hamiltonian, spatially local in $d$ spatial dimensions, with a gap $\Delta$ in the many-body spectrum; let $V$ be a spatially local Hamiltonian consisting of a sum of local terms, each of which is bounded by $\epsilon \ll \Delta$.
 Then, the approximation that quantum dynamics is restricted to the low-energy subspace of $H_0$ is accurate, in the correlation functions of local operators, for stretched exponential time scale $\tau \sim \exp[(\Delta/\epsilon)^a]$ for any $a<1/(2d-1)$.
 This result does not depend on whether the perturbation closes the gap.
-It significantly extends previous rigorous results on prethermalization in models where $H_0$ had an integer-valued spectrum.
-We infer the robustness of quantum simulation in low-energy subspaces, the existence of ``scarring" (strongly athermal correlation functions) in gapped systems subject to generic perturbations, and the robustness of quantum information in non-frustration-free gapped phases with topological order.
+It significantly extends previous rigorous results on prethermalization in models where $H_0$ was frustration-free.
+We infer the robustness of quantum simulation in low-energy subspaces, the existence of athermal ``scarred" correlation functions in gapped systems subject to generic perturbations, the long lifetime of false vacua in symmetry broken systems, and the robustness of quantum information in non-frustration-free gapped phases with topological order.

-\emph{Introduction.}--- Consider a many-body quantum Hamiltonian $H_0$, assumed to be spatially local in $d$ spatial dimensions.
-Suppose that we can exactly solve $H_0$ -- or at least, learn something interesting about its spectrum or properties.
-Now, consider a perturbing Hamiltonian $V$, made out of a sum of local terms, each of bounded norm $\epsilon$.
+\emph{Introduction.}--- Consider an exactly solved many-body quantum Hamiltonian $H_0$, assumed to be spatially local in $d$ spatial dimensions.
+Now, consider perturbing the Hamiltonian to $H_0+V$, where $V$ is made out of a sum of local terms, each of bounded norm $\epsilon$.
 As long as we take the thermodynamic limit \emph{before} sending $\epsilon \rightarrow 0$, general lore states that a perturbation ($\epsilon>0$) has drastic qualitative effects.
 For example, the orthogonality catastrophe shows that eigenstates are extraordinarily sensitive to perturbations \cite{anderson}.
 A general integrable system generally exhibits a complete rearrangement of the many-body spectrum, transitioning from Poisson ($\epsilon=0$) to Wigner-Dyson ($\epsilon \ne 0$) energy-level statistics \cite{Poilblanc_1993,rabson}.
-Only rare families of many-body quantum systems, such as many-body localized phases \cite{MBL_BAA,vadim,rahul14,MBLrev_Rahul,imbrie2016many,MBLrev_RMP}, seem to avoid the fate of many-body chaos and thermalization.
+Only in special settings, such as the conjectured many-body localized phase \cite{MBL_BAA,vadim,rahul14,MBLrev_Rahul,imbrie2016many,MBLrev_RMP}, might the simple properties of many-body systems remain robust to perturbations.